TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/environment_variables.md

 #### Environment variables and deployment

-When you deploy an app that uses environment variables, your repo will not contain your `.env` file so you will have to research how your chosen Platform-as-a-service (PaaS) handles setting environment variable values.
+When you deploy an app that uses environment variables, your repo will not contain your `.env` file so you will have to research how your chosen deployment service handles setting environment variable values.
 Typically, there will be a way via their website interface, but otherwise, always check their documentation!

 </div>